fbpx

 2. What is the history of LSD?

-LSD gained popularity in the 1960s during the counterculture movement.
-It was used by individuals for self-exploration and spiritual experiences.
-In the 1970s, LSD was made illegal in many countries due to its potential for abuse and negative side effects.
+LSD became popular during the 1960s counterculture movement.
+People used it to gain self-exploration and spiritual experiences.
+During the 1970s, LSD became illegal in many countries due to its possible abuses and adverse effects.

 3. What impact did LSD have on culture?

-LSD played a significant role in the counterculture movement of the 1960s and influenced music, art, and literature.
-It also sparked interest in alternative spirituality and eastern philosophy.
+LSD was very much a part of the counterculture of the 1960s and indeed influenced music, art, and literature.
+It also furthered interest in alternative spirituality and Eastern philosophy.

-6. How is LSD different from other drugs?
+6. How does LSD differ from other drugs?

-LSD is a unique psychedelic substance that has a profound impact on perception and consciousness.
-It is classified as a Schedule I drug, meaning it has a high potential for abuse and no accepted medical use.
+LSD is a psychedelic drug different from the others, whose perception and consciousness are greatly altered.
+This drug is under Schedule I since it has a high potential for abuse and no known accepted medical use.

 Andrew Tansil